TBleess/Website_New/pages/1_Population/population-totals-colorado-substate.md

 #### Historical Census - years (1790 to 2010)

-Population totals for Colorado, counties & places, 1870 to 2010 are available [here](https://dola.colorado.gov/demog_webapps/hcp_parameters.jsf).
+Population totals for Colorado, counties & places, 1870 to 2010 are available [here](https://demography.dola.colorado.gov/population/).

-Historical Census data can also be obtained through the [University of Virginia](http://mapserver.lib.virginia.edu/).
+Historical Census data can also be obtained through the [National Historical Geographic Information System](https://www.nhgis.org).
 This site presents data for the people and the economy of the U.S. for each state and county from 1790 to 1960.

 - - -